Zimbra/zm-nextcloud-extension/README.md

 # zm-nextcloud-extension
-Back end for Nextcloud Zimlet
+Back end for Nextcloud Zimlet, see also: https://github.com/Zimbra/nextcloud-zimlet